 Example: Hunger results from food deficiency as much as thirst results from water deficiency.
 When you are tired, it means you lack rest.

-As compared to the Being Needs (B-Needs), whose main focus is self-actualization, these needs pertain to a person’s drive to reach something bigger than one’s self.
+Compared to the Being Needs (B-Needs), whose main focus is self-actualization, these needs pertain to a person’s drive to reach something bigger than oneself.
 It resides on top of the pyramid’s summit representing the highest achievement a person can be defined with.
 These needs are all about becoming the most one can be, reaching the utmost potential that they have.
 And this includes the creative aspect.
 What’s remarkable about it is how it opposes the D-Needs.

 Needs vs Wants